exercism/go/concepts/runes/introduction.md

 ## UTF-8

 UTF-8 is a variable-width character encoding that is used to encode every Unicode code point as 1, 2, 3, or 4 bytes.
 Since a Unicode code point can be encoded as a maximum of 4 bytes, the `rune` type needs to be able to hold up to 4 bytes of data.
-That is why the `rune` type is an alias for `int32` since an `int32` type is capable of holding up to 4 bytes of data.
+That is why the `rune` type is an alias for `int32` as an `int32` type is capable of holding up to 4 bytes of data.

 Go source code files are encoded using UTF-8.